IsItDanOrAi/ComfyUI-Stereopsis/README.md

 # ComfyUI-Stereopsis

 This initiative represents a solo venture dedicated to integrating a stereopsis effect within ComfyUI (Stable Diffusion).
-Presently, the project is focused on the refinement of node categorization within a unified framework, as it is in the early stages of development.
-However, it has achieved functionality in a fundamental capacity.
-By processing a video through the Side-by-Side (SBS) node and applying Frame Delay to one of the inputs, it facilitates the creation of a stereopsis effect.
+By processing a series of images through the Side-by-Side (SBS) node and applying Frame Delay to one of the inputs, it facilitates the creation of a stereopsis effect.
 This effect is compatible with any Virtual Reality headset that supports SBS video playback, offering a practical application in immersive media experiences.

 # Side By Side Module for Image Concatenation
 **Overview**